smartinternz02/SPSGP-8158-Build-a-Plasma-Donor-App-with-AWS-Serverless-Computing/README.md

 Build a Plasma Donor App with AWS Serverless Computing

-Uploaded all the Json files required for the website and also the report of this website is uploaded.
+Uploaded all the files required for the website.